maxijonson/gpt-turbo/packages/web/README.md

 7. Set the publish directory to `dist`. (`packages/web/dist`)
 8. (Optional) If you chose to link this repository (option 2), you may want to disable the "Auto-Deploy" option under the "Advanced" tab.
 This will prevent Render from automatically deploying the web app every time a change is made to it.
 You can then manually deploy the web app later.
 9. Click "Create Static Site".

+## Attributions

+Thanks to these authors for providing some assets used in this web app:

+<a href="https://www.flaticon.com/free-icons/quick" title="quick icons">Quick icons created by Cuputo - Flaticon</a>